top of page

 The tower ringers have their practice night on Tuesday evenings from 7pm.

 If you are interested in coming along and having a try to see whether it is something you'd like to participate in on a regular basis, you'd be very welcome.
+Please email our tower bell captain, Emma for more information (details below)

 Hand Bells